michmattera/star-wars-quiz/README.md

 The main goal of the user is answering correctly at least half of the total of questions to win the quiz.

+The game also features a double set of questions ans answer to differentiate from other quiz.
 The questions are divided in:
 - The side chosen : You have 15 different questions for each side(In the main page you can chose either the light side or the dark side).
 - You have different numbers of questions depending on the difficulty level the user chose.

+It also saves scores in the user’s local storage so the user can resume the game and allows multiple user names on the same device.

 This is a fun and interactive quiz created for the second of five Milestone projects required to complete the Diploma in Software development (eCommerce Applications) program at The Code Institute.
 The main requirements of this project are to use all the technologies learned so far, **HTML5** , **CSS3** AND **JAVASCRIPT**.

 ## UX
 ### Ideal Player Demographic